 How has a mentor or advisor impacted your life, and what did that experience teach you about advising?

-2) What is one piece of advice you would give to a student about getting the most out of their experience with SNAME?
+2) What one piece of advice would you give to a student about getting the most out of their experience with SNAME?